vespa-engine/blog/_posts/2024-03-21-scaling-large-vector-datasets-with-cohere-binary-embeddings-and-vespa.md

 </a>

 ## Summary

-Vespa's integration with Cohere's new embedding API seamlessly aligns with Vespa’s support for binary and int8 vectors, optimizing costs through tiered storage and computations.
-This development holds promise for organizations seeking to enhance their RAG pipelines and reducing cost when scaling to large datasets.
+Cohere's latest embedding models complement Vespa’s support for binary and int8 vectors, effectively minimizing costs through tiered storage and computations.
+The versatility of the embedding API, combined with Vespa's features, offers a valuable opportunity for organizations looking to enhance their RAG pipelines while simultaneously lowering expenses while scaling large datasets.